saucelabs/sauce-docs/docs/error-reporting/platform-integrations/real-devices/setup.md

 </Tabs>

 ## Link your Real Device Tests with Backtrace
+This enables the Backtrace integration for the current data center in use and for your entire organisation.
+Each account will be able to make use of this feature.
+Please be advised, that only organisation admins can update the settings for the integration.

 <Tabs>
 <TabItem value="admin" label="Sauce Labs Admin">

-This enables the Backtrace integration for your current data center.

 1. From your Sauce Labs account, go to the **Integrations** page (you need to have the role of organization admin to be able to navigate to this page).
 1. For the Backtrace integration, click **Enable**.